Project Management Office: Old Concept – New Interest

 If you can answer “yes” to the questions below, it’s highly likely your firm could benefit from a PMO.
 Ask yourself these questions.

 So, how did you respond?
 Remember, this doesn’t need to be overcomplicated, nor do you need an entire ‘office’ of people to establish a PMO.
-For more insight into the Project Management Office, please join our upcoming webinar, where we’ll highlight the advantages of PMO and other outsourced Ajera services.
+For more insight into the Project Management Office, please join our upcoming webinar on the Importance of Project Management: Not JUST in Uncertain Times.
+We’ll share insights from our experiences working with firms to optimize their project management processes and reporting and coaching on Principal engagement for project management oversight.